logicalclocks/hops-docs/docs/installation_guide/hops_auto_installation_guide.rst

    * This cookbook contains recipes for installing the Apache Flink jobmanager, taskmanager, and a YARN client.

+* hopshadoop/dr-elephant-chef

+   * This cookbook contains recipes for installing Dr Elephant.

+* hopshadoop/livy-chef

+   * This cookbook contains recipes for installing Livy REST Server for Spark.

+* hopshadoop/epipe-chef

+   * This cookbook contains recipes for installing ePipe, exporting HopsFS' namespace to Elasticsearch for free-text search of the HDFS namespace.

+* hopshadoop/dela-chef

+   * This cookbook contains recipes for installing dela, the peer-to-peer tool for sharing datasets in Hopsworks.

+* hopshadoop/hopsmonitor-chef

+   * This cookbook contains recipes for installing tools for logging streaming applications - Kibana and Logstash.

+* hopshadoop/tensorflow-chef

+   * This cookbook contains recipes for installing tensorflow to work with Hopsworks and Zeppelin.

 BiobankCloud Chef Cookbooks
 --------------------------